Baredal/internship_test/task_1/README.md

 - **O**: Non-mountain words.
 - **B-MOUNTAIN**: Beginning of a mountain name.
 - **I-MOUNTAIN**: Inside a mountain name.
+-
+### Data Creation Notebook (`dataset_creation.ipynb`)
+This script contains dataset creation from scraping websites, balanced mountain names replacing, tokenizing and bio taging.

 ### Model Training Script (`training.py`)
 This script fine-tunes a pre-trained BERT-based model for the NER task.
-The script loads the dataset, tokenizes the text, trains the model with appropriate configurations and saves the best model in 'model_top/' folder based on epochs.
+The script loads the dataset, tokenizes the text, trains the model with appropriate configurations, saving each model on each epoch in 'results_model/' and then saves the best model in 'model_top/' folder based on epochs, saves trainer hisory (state) and evaluation results.

 ### Model Inference Script (`inference.py`)
 This script takes a sentence and returns the entity labels (e.g., mountain names) using the trained model.